carlosdavila91/santboi/README.md

 ### A little bit of Spanish Construction Sector History

 There are several moments of history in which an explosion of the construction sector occurs.
-Those are mainly between the beginning of 60's, with a massive migration from the countryside to the city; and at the beginning of the 90's until the year 2008, when the big financial crisis begun.
+Those are mainly between the beginning of 60's, with a massive migration from the countryside to the city; and at the beginning of the 90's until the year 2008, when the big international financial crisis begun.

 <p align="center">
   <img width="640" height="420" src="images/census.png">